jreading/HelloWurld/source/_posts/2012-04-19-responsive-modules.markdown

 comments: true
 categories: [js, rwd, amd]
 ---
-A lot has been said about Responsive Design lately (every time I type that and Ethan Marcotte gets shiny penny).
+A lot has been said about Responsive Design lately.
 It’s primary a design movement, but the real problem it tries to solve is making content “[flow like water]( http://www.slideshare.net/yiibu/reset-the-web).”
 To me it’s not about media queries, or 100% image widths, it’s about: one url, one codebase, and future-proofing new capabilities to maximize user experience.

-Therefore, I give you: **Responsive Modules** (send your [pennies](https://twitter.com/#!/johnnyreading)).
+Therefore, I give you: **Responsive Modules**.
 <!-- more -->
 Ok, I’m not reinventing anything; it’s just a way to leverage JavaScript’s prototypal inheritance, and future proof functionality through AMD dependency management.